 We also made a sash out of card stock.
 We weaved a ribbon through the top and bottom of the card stock, and tied a bow to the side.
 We used stickers and more cardstock to make a fancy decoration for the front of her sash.

 Strawberry loved showing off her fancy jewelry and costume!
 It’s true the tin foil untwists and falls off sometimes.
 This is not a long-term jewelry solution.
 But, for our preschool princess, twisting and playing with foil provided a perfect medium for creating sparkly jewelry for a princess costume!
+See also my sewing plan for putting together a Princess in Black costume.

 Like this post?
 Pin it for later!